Softcatala/parallel-catalan-corpus/README.md

 ## Description
-This repository collects open source bilingual aligned corpuses Catalan to several
+This repository collects open source parallel aligned corpuses Catalan to several languages.

 We use these corpuses to train the [Softcatalà neural translation system](https://github.com/Softcatala/nmt-softcatala)